 Finally, you can often switch seating times onboard the ship by meeting with crew members in the dining room during the specified changing time.

 You can find more information in my post: Disney Cruise Dining Rotation Explained.

 The next section of your Navigator App displays the itinerary for the cruise you booked.

 This is where you will see your cruise broken down by day.
 Some of the important events available onboard will be listed here.

-Under your cruise itinerary on the app, you will see a section that looks like this:
+Under your cruise itinerary on the Navigator App, you will see a section that looks like this:

 Disney Port Adventures

 When you click on the section for port adventures (aka shore excursions), you will again see your cruise itinerary.

 Here, you can click on the ports you are scheduled to visit on your cruise.
 The app then takes you to a page that lists all of the available Disney port adventures at that location.